AU-CDS/assignment-4---using-finetuned-transformers-VictoriaTrabW/README.md

 ## Repository structure
 -	In folder: contains the dataset fake_or_real_news.csv.
 -	out folder: Contains the outputs generated during the execution of the scripts.
 This includes .csv files with classified emotions and some images.
--	src folder: Contains the main script to solve the assignment.
+-	src folder: Contains the main script to run the assignment.
 This includes the pipeline for the classifier and the visualisation of the results.
 -	Setup and reproducibility files: o	Requirements.txt file: Lists the required programs and packages to run the code. o	Can be installed with: pip install -r requirements.txt